rorm-orm/docs/docs/rorm/crud.md

 ## Update

-In order to models' fields the `update!` macro is used:
+In order to change models' fields the `update!` macro is used:

 ```rust
 pub async fn set_good_password(db: &Database) -> Result<(), rorm::Error> {